AlttiRi/py-hello-world/README.md

 ### Scripts

-After installing you can run the follow scripts in a console in any place.
+After installing, you can run the follow scripts in a console in any place.

 ```bash
 py-hello-world